OpenBB-finance/OpenBB/website/content/bot/reference/discord/general/ta.md

 # ta

-This command allows the user to retrieve a technical analysis summary for a given stock ticker (in this case, AMD).
-The summary includes several indicators such as moving averages, volume, price action, and other technical metrics.
-This summary provides the user with a comprehensive overview of the stock’s recent performance and can be used to inform trading decisions.
+This command allows the user to retrieve a technical analysis summary for a given stock ticker.
+The summary includes several indicators such as moving averages, fibonacci levels, support and resistance levels, and other technical metrics.

 ### Usage